Using Customer Service Chat

 There are many modes of customer service (phone, in-person, email, etc.).
 But, when done well, customer service chat is by far the best.

 - Skip the empty questions.
 Customers are chatting for answers, and while chat can be conversational, get to the point.
-“How are you doing today?” and other space-filler questions are usually read as tedious hurdles the customer must endure, rather than niceties the customer enjoys.
+“How are you doing today?” and other space-filler questions are usually read as tedious hurdles rather than niceties.

 - Be specific and reference the customer’s situation immediately.
 If the intake form shows why the customer is chatting, don’t ask the customer to repeat themselves; instead move into relevant, clarifying questions that show listening.